involk-secure-1609/chat_app1/README.md

 # CHAT_APP

-This is just a standard Chat App I created so that i could learn how socket.io and WebRTC work.
+This is just a standard Chat App I created so that i could learn how __Socket.io and WebRTC__ work.
 It allows you to search for any user who is using the app and then you can choose to communicate with them.
-The app also verifies your email using NodeMailer.
+The app also verifies your email using __NodeMailer__.

-Apart from this I have also hosted the app using DOCKER and have also used Redis for caching Sockets which helps in improving the latency of the application.
+Apart from this I have also hosted the app using __DOCKER__ and have also used __Redis for caching SocketIds__ which helps in improving the latency of the application.

 # Tech-Stack Used